-5.1.4 Government organization should ensure incorporation of Service Level Agreements (SLA) in eGovernment solutions contracts. (refer Annexure 05 - Template for SLA)
+5.1.4 Government organization should ensure incorporation of Service Level Agreements (SLA) in eGovernment solutions contracts.
+(Refer Annexure 05 - Template for Service Level Agreements (SLAs))

-5.1.5 Head of the organization should appoint a Project Steering Committee to periodically review the progress of timely responsiveness and interactiveness of the intended eService levels.
+5.1.5 Head of the organization should appoint a Project Steering Committee to periodically review the progress of timely responsiveness and interactivity of the intended eService levels.